-The U.S. Department of Labor awarded a \$5.8 million grant to the Wisconsin Technical College System for supporting dislocated workers en-tering employment training programs.
-Eight colleges in the system and a re-gional project will receive grant money to create uniform opportunities across gaps in course success rates between stu-dents of different race/ethnicities as well as gender through this work," Wallace said.
-"We want to make advanced man-ufacturing a more accessible career field thatturing a more accessible career field for minority populations and women."
-The other eight schools will not re-ceive money from the grant.
-Wallace said the grant money was not enough to serve the entire system appropriately and other schools are currently busy with other workforce moinche with other workforce projects.
+The U.S. Department of Labor awarded a \$5.8 million grant to the Wisconsin Technical College System for supporting dislocated workers entering employment training programs.
+Eight colleges in the system and a re-gional project will receive grant money to create uniform opportunities across directly to the eight eligible schools.
+The other \$2.3 million will go toward regional projects that help system-wide workforce goals.
+The eight schools receiving grant

+Western Technical College in La Crosse will coordinate the distribution of grant money.
+Liz Wallace, Director of Grants for Western Technical College, said the grant will fund short-term credentials for manufacturing pro-grams across the system.
+Other goals of the grant are to add more teaching materials and address equity gaps for regional programming.
+About \$3.4 million will be dispersed gaps in course success rates between stu-dents of different race/ethnicities as well as gender through this work," Wallace said.
+"We want to make advanced man-ufacturing a more accessible career field unacturing a more accessione career neid for minority populations and women."

+- Chippewa Valley Technical College

+Moraine Park Technical College

 - Gateway Technical College

 Northcentral Technical College

 Lakeshore Technical College

 Mid-State Technical College

 - Northwood Technical College

-Waukesha County Technical College

-Schools will receive an average of \$100,000 per year for four years.
+Waukesha County Technical College Schools will receive an average of \$100,000 per year for four years.

 "We're looking to address the equity